hossfahad/sleek-agency-front/savings-calculator.md

 ### 2. Average hourly wage ($)
 - `type`: number input (default to $25 if blank)
 - `infotip`:
-  > "How much do you pay per hour on average?
-We'll use $25/hr if you’re not sure."
+  > "How much do you pay per hour on average?"

 ---